-- Go to the campaigns page, and click Data Sources in the footnote.
+1. Go to the Campaign Builder, and click Data Sources in the footnote.

-- Under Engagement Attributes click Visitor Journey and use the example code under sections.
+2. Under Engagement, Attributes click Visitor Journey and use the example code under sections.

-- Select section and type the names of the sections where you want the engagement to display.
+7. Select the section and type the names of the sections where you want the engagement to display.
 Remember you can tag as many sections as you want to one entry point and if you want exact matches, you will need to use quotes.

 Check out our Developer Center for more in-depth documentation.
 Please share your documentation feedback with us using the feedback button.
 We'd be happy to hear from you.